Amtrac (musician)

-Caleb Cornett (born May 19, 1987), better known by his stage name Amtrac, is an American DJ, electronic music producer, singer, multi-instrumentalist and songwriter.
+Caleb Cornett (born May 19, 1987), known professionally as Amtrac, is an American DJ, electronic music producer, singer, multi-instrumentalist, and songwriter.

 Career

 Early career

 Born and raised in Morehead, Kentucky, he now lives in Louisville, Kentucky and is signed to Miami, Florida -based management company Super Music Group.

 His first music video, "Came Along", debuted on MTV's Clubland in October 2011.

 About the song, tastemaker website RCRDLBL said "Amtrac, the solo project of Kentucky's Caleb Cornett, has just the right mixture of pop and cutting-edge sonics to break through the void.
 On 'Came Along,' Amtrac guides a rapid, crunchy beat and electric piano figures to a thoroughly mature songwriting space.
 He's restless, though.
 This poise quickly evolves into spliced samples flickering across the track in microtonal dots—a true dancefloor deconstruction."